amrsekilly/amrsekilly.github.io/content/posts/2021-11-28-sendbeacon-on-page-unload/index.md

 # The Navigator.sendBeacon() Method

-This method allows you to send a small amount of data asynchronously to an RESTful API over HTTP.
+This method allows you to send a small amount of data asynchronously to a RESTful API over HTTP.

 The interface for this method looks like this